Community centres play a key role in society and Play Place deliver four Community Hubs.

 The key objectives of the Community Hubs are:

 - Retain a local residents community group of volunteers.
-Support local needs mapping and oversee the development of the project

 - Use the well-maintained buildings for the residents of the area by offering a broad range of all age community activities.
-These may include activities such as: Youth clubs, Job clubs, Adult learning, Stay and play projects (younger children and carers) Community meetings, Café,
+These may include activities such as: Youth clubs, job clubs, adult learning, Stay and play projects (younger children and carers), community meetings, Café

-- Providing holiday programmes and Accreditation projects
+- Providing holiday programmes and accreditation projects

-- Maximise the use of the available opportunity that the building provides (between 10am and 9pm); in each hub we aim to achieve an 80% capacity
+- Maximise the use of the available opportunity that the building provides (Between 10am and 9pm).
+In each hub we aim to achieve an 80% capacity

 - Use a social enterprise and fundraising model to enable some users to pay an affordable hire rate for use whilst other community groups would be able to access the space for free (for example, youth clubs and organisations).